Listen to Spector's soaring new single 'Bad Summer'

 ‘Bad Summer’ finds frontman Fred Macpherson looking back on a younger period of his life (“You were 26 and I was 27“) as he details a romantic relationship.
 “We were headed to the park/ Dressing for the rain/ You said it wouldn’t last/ Said nothing stays the same“, he sings in the soaring chorus.

-“In some ways this is our first proper guitar album,” Macpherson previously explained of the album.
+“In some ways this is our first proper guitar album,” Macpherson previously explained of the record.
 “And the first album we’ve made in one studio in one sitting which is crazy.”

 He continued: “Next year will be the tenth anniversary of [debut album] ‘Enjoy It While It Lasts’ which feels like forever, but I think it’s taken us that long to work out what’s good about us and how to capture it.
 Which kind of makes ‘Now Or Whenever’ both a sequel and a reboot.